02 May How To Organize Your Digital Estate In Three Steps

 Going digital also requires safety precautions.
 Online accounts are hackable, so it’s important to make sure the site you use is reputable.
 In order to protect your data, installing internet security software such as Zonealarm is essential.
 Also, make sure you pass along your login information for the app or master key for the website you use to a trusted individual.
 Otherwise, you’ll be back to square one and no one will know your login information or be able to easily access your accounts.

 By organizing your login information, you can cut down on the time your personal representative or heirs spend gaining access to your online accounts and assets.
 This could help your estate get settled more quickly.

 3. Leave Instructions In Advance

 The final step to organizing your digital estate is leaving instructions in advance.
 Similar to using your estate plan to leave burial instructions, you should leave instructions for your digital estate.
 By leaving instructions, you can dictate if you would or would not like your social media accounts deactivated or memorialized.
 You can give someone else permission to take over your blog or website, and you can ensure your heirs have access to any digital assets you own, such as if you own a credit card for bitcoin or any other cryptocurrency.
+This is becoming increasingly common, as more and more people have started to trade cryptocurrencies in the hope of making some extra money.
+If you aren’t currently involved but would like to buy and sell cryptocurrency Canada, then visiting broker.cex.io would be a good idea.
 If you are someone who currently has cryptocurrency and are not sure how to handle it with your digital estate and in general, you will need to contact an accountant who has a background with cryptocurrency and how it works with your finances to discuss your cryptocurrency taxes.
 This is important to do and work out with a professional, so when anything happens this means that all is in order and your family/heirs won’t be left with sorting out part of your financial business.